Hasbullah Abu Bakar

-Mohamad Hasbullah bin Abu Bakar (born 26 October 1994) is a Malaysian footballer who plays for Negeri Sembilan FC.
+Mohamad Hasbullah bin Abu Bakar (born 26 October 1994) is a Malaysian footballer who currently playing for Penang.

 Club career

 Hasbullah is a product of the Johor Football Association.
 He penned a youth contract with Malaysian Super League outfit Johor FC in 2012.
 For 2013 season, Hasbullah played for Malaysia Premier League side Johor FA.

 Hasbullah had been promoted to Johor Darul Ta'zim's first team after his amazing performance at Johor Darul Ta'zim II.

 He was officially announced as a new Negeri Sembilan FC player on 13 January 2023.